-Why Choose Classical Civilisation?
+Why Study Classical Civilisation?

 This course is taught through discussion, group work, individual research, presentations, skills sessions, lectures and reading.
 The focus is on interactive and collaborative learning.
-Variety is found in three quite different areas of study:

 Course Specifics / Entry Requirements